Hibi4/FrontentMentor_project/browser-extensions-manager-ui-main/README-template.md

 ### Continued development

-I'm still not fully completely comfortable with React and I want to continue focusing on it.
-I want to learn more about the use of hooks and how to use them in a project.
+I'm still not fully completely comfortable with React and I want to continue focusing on it, learn more about the use of hooks and how to use them in a project.

 ### Useful resources

 - [Example resource 1](https://developer.mozilla.org/fr/docs/Learn_web_development/Core/Frameworks_libraries/React_getting_started) - This helped me to read and understand the basics of React.
-- [Example resource 2](https://coreui.io/blog/how-to-loop-inside-react-jsx/) - This sites helps me to watch some examples about loops.
+- [Example resource 2](https://coreui.io/blog/how-to-loop-inside-react-jsx/) - This site helps me to watch some examples about loops.

 ## Author